pantheon-systems/documentation/source/docs/articles/wordpress/importing-a-wordpress-site.md

 keywords: wordpress, importing, import site
 ---

-There are three major components that make up a dynamic site:
+There are three major components that make up a WordPress site:

 1. **Codebase** - all executable code, plugins, themes, and so forth.